eKidenge/Bank_Management_System/README.md

 # CentralBank

-This is a Banking web-app I created as a part of my Engineering curriculum.
+This is a Banking web-app I created for Investobrain Savings and Credit Cooperative Organisation or Society.

 ## Features
 <li> Create new account and get a unique account number on sign-in.